Book Your Stay

 Is the new testing necessary?

-Yes, while we may not like the occasional closures or warnings, we encourage and prioritize safety.
+Yes, while we may not like the occasional closure, we encourage and prioritize safety!
 The new testing and the closures are necessary to protect beachgoers from sometimes dangerously high levels of bacteria and viruses, according to county public health officials.

 What happens if I ignore the signs and go swimming?

-Swimmers who ignore the restrictions or warnings sign could be at risk of diarrhea, fever, respiratory disease, meningitis and even paralysis.
+Swimmers who ignore the restrictions could be at risk of diarrhea, fever, respiratory disease, meningitis and even paralysis.

 Are there any short-term solutions?

-Swimmers have lots of safe options when ocean and bay water is deemed unsafe.
+Swimmers have plenty of safe options when the ocean and bay water is deemed unsafe.
 First, Coronado’s top resorts feature lots of swimming pool options to their guests and visiting groups.
-Otherwise, the City of Coronado operates a public pool at the Brian Bent Aquatic Center (619) 437-0227
+Otherwise, the City of Coronado operates a public pool at the the Brian Bent Memorial Aquatic Complex on 6th Street.
+(619) 437-0227 And remember, Coronado’s expansive beaches are never off limits – offering plenty of space for walking the shore and taking in the breathtaking views.

 Want to know more?